keyper/keyper-ios-sdk/README.md

 - Adding automatic polling and refreshing for pending tickets (whose barcode is still being generated)
 - Turning the device's screen to max brightness when viewing an old/expired barcode

+**2017-07-03**

+v0.9.4

+- Possibly fixing bug where host app does not react to choosing a phone or email address when sending a ticket
+- Removing existing data of table views when logging out and in again (if user id changes)
+- Preventing multiple entries for contacts with multiple linked entries (e.g. for records from Facebook or Google)
+- Improve messaging when user tries to send tickets that have not yet been loaded
+- Possibly fixing problem that ticket actions are not correctly updated if the new data has no ticket actions contained
+- Greying out send-tickets button if tickets are not sendable

 ## Getting Started